VKGL-Kwaliteit/BioinformaticaVeldnorm/docs/fieldnorm/software_life_cycle_processes.md

 maintain a similar strategy, although on a smaller scale and less demanding.
 Guidelines should cover and define both large-scale and small-scale strategies.

-> 📝 _Note: Examples of small scale & large scale projects could be:_
+> 📝 _Note: Examples of small scale and large scale projects could be:_
 > - _Small-scale: the adaptation of a new component to existing software_
 > - _Large-scale: developing entirely new software, big refactors of existing software or changes to algorithms_